Brennan-M-Long/Brennan-M-Long/README.md

 ### **Current Studies**:
 - BS Computer Science | Columbus State University (Exp.
 2027)
+  - Former Cybersecurity student...
+Not a fan of the discipline.
+Don't know how you CSO guys and gals do it.
 - Microsoft Software & Systems Academy (MSSA) CCAD17 Student

 ### **Experience**: